Are you passionate about children? Do you love helping them learn? Then a Certificate III in Early Childhood Education and Care is for you!

-There has never been a more exciting time to enter early childhood education and play an important role in support children’s wellbeing, learning and development.
+There has never been a more exciting time to enter early childhood education and play an important role in supporting children’s wellbeing, learning and development.

 You’ll experience a mixture of face-to-face and practical classes with work placements to build your confidence when working with children.
 Because the course structure is flexible, you can fit study around your life, not the other way around.

 You’ll also learn how to create safe, healthy environments for children as you cater to their individual needs.
 There are few things more rewarding than that!

 The best thing about this course is the opportunity to work in the sector as an Early Childhood Educator or Kindergarten Assistant, a Nanny, at a Family Day Care or as a Support Worker.
 It will allow you to take the time to decide the next steps in your career, because we understand these choices aren’t always easy.

 Those next steps could be a Diploma in Early Childhood Education and Care or a Bachelor of Early Childhood Studies (offered at Federation University).
 The Diploma in Early Childhood Education will allow you to work as a Qualified Educator in an Early Childhood Service – see, this course really can take you so many places!